The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Held each year at the start of August in friendly Fort Smith, Paddlefest is the North's premier celebration of boats, rivers and fun.
-This year's event takes place from August 4th to 7th, when scores of locals and dozens of visitors will descend on the Slave River.
+Scores of locals and dozens of visitors descend on the Slave River.
 There, they'll enjoy team races in traditional voyageur canoes, tours of the white-pelican nesting area, entry-level instruction on whitewater paddling, games that range from goofy paddleboard jousting to Olympic-style slalom kayaking – and the list goes on.
 Here's just a glimpse of what Paddlefest offers:

 This is the famous beachball race.
 You win by batting your team's ball downstream past the line ... or by batting the opponents' beachballs upstream.
 Who will win?
 Who knows.
 But you can be certain that hilarity will ensue.
 Other games on the Paddlefest schedule?
 The "International Pool Toy Race," swimming competitions, "boatercross" and more.

 The Slave River is legendary for its waves.
 Some of them are placid little rollers like the one pictured above, perfect for having a fun and foamy time on a hot summer day.
 Other of the waves are the size of a two storey house.
 Paddling into them is like taking a ride in a washing machine.
 Don't worry, it's easy to steer clear of them.

 Even if you've never been in a canoe or kayak before, Paddlefest can get you up to speed.
 A wealth of instructional sessions take place throughout the weekend.
 You'll develop comfort and learn techniques – and, if you want to, maybe even ride a few waves